Inclusive Independent Celebrant

 At a funeral one of the guests asked me if I would consider remarrying her and her husband, who had been ill.
 She felt it would be so helpful for her to have someone who linked her parents to the day to conduct the ceremony.
 The very next week I spoke to a friend who had been diagnosed with cancer for the third time and realised I could give her and her husband a lovely 'congratulations on recovering' treat for their 30th anniversary - and so the idea of training as a Wedding celebrant was born.

-It was not cheap, and it was not easy.
 More studying, more testing and more homework ensued but I did it!
 And I have never regretted it.
 As I craft my wedding ceremonies and baby naming celebrations I find again the joy in helping people celebrate something so special.

 My role as recommended celebrant for Denbies Vineyard and Riverview Manor, membership of The Celebrant Directory and Weddings, brides dresses and more means that many new couples are finding their way to me, and many more families are enjoying the chance to formally name their children in the sight of those they love and trust.
 What a wonderful job!